 Every evening at the Palace in the centre of Ubud, there is a traditional Balinese performance.
 Women and men are dressed in colourful cultural dress and their faces are painted.
 From dancing with fire, to group orchestrated performances, it’s a really nice way to end the day, especially for the kids.
 They become really engrossed in it!

 It’s worth mentioning Monkey Forest as it’s very central in Ubud and a popular place to visit.
 That said, we did not visit a second time.
 On our first visit, a monkey unpredictably jumped on our then 9 month olds face.
 No joke his boy bits were in her face.
 We weren’t holding any food so it was a bit of a surprise.
 It’s a nice walk around inside but they have been known to bite or grab things.
-I have had a couple of bad experiences with monkeys in Bali so I do not recommend it for little kids.
+I have had a couple of bad experiences with monkeys so I do not recommend it in a Bali itinerary with little kids..

 We stayed a little outside of town at the fabulous Purist Villas.
 They are high end private properties with a beautiful pool.
 The interior design is out of this world.
 There are some really beautiful tribal antiques from all around Indonesia.
 As a mum I am always happy to be staying at a beautiful property that is relatively indestructible.
 Luckily that is the case at Purist Villas.
 Our villa had a large lounge with two comfy sofas and a smart TV.
 It was perfect for witching hour when we just needed to settle the kids.
 The bed was absolutely huge so ideal for when the little ones climbed into mum and dads bed in the middle of night.
 There was also a portacot for baby complete with mosquito net.
 The bathrooms were insane with a large deep bath, two walk in showers and lots of really nice products.